-The TE models can be applied in both group studies, in which each person responds to 336 each choice problem at least twice in a single session, or to individual studies in which each 337 participant judges each choice problem at least twice in each of many sessions and there are 338 sufficient sessions to permit analysis of each person's data separately.
-These cases are known 339 as group and individual True and Error Theory, qTET and iTET, respectively (Birnbaum 340 & Bahra, 2012a).
-The computations are the same in both cases, but the theoretical inter-341 pretations differ slightly.
-In the case of gTET, it is assumed that different people may have 342 different true preference patterns, so the estimated probabilities of the preference patterns 343 represent the mixture of individual differences.
-In the case of iTET, it is allowed that a per-344 son may change true preferences from time to time, so estimated probabilities of response 345 patterns represent the mixture of true preferences within an individual.
-Both versions of 346 the fitting model assume, however, that responses to the same choice problem in the same 347 session by the same person are governed by the same true preferences, so preference reversals 348 within session are due to random error.
-349
+The TE models can be applied in both group studies, in which each person responds to each choice problem at least twice in a single session, or to individual studies in which each participant judges each choice problem at least twice in each of many sessions and there are sufficient sessions to permit analysis of each person's data separately.
+These cases are known as group and individual True and Error Theory, gTET and iTET, respectively (Birnbaum Bahra, 2012a).
+The computations are the same in both cases, but the theoretical interpretations differ slightly.
+In the case of gTET, it is assumed that different people may have different true preference patterns, so the estimated probabilities of the preference patterns represent the mixture of individual differences among people.
+In the case of iTET, it is allowed that a person may change true preferences from time to time, so estimated probabilities of response patterns represent a mixture of true preferences within an individual.
+Both versions of the fitting model assume, however, that responses to the same choice problem in the same session by the same person are governed by the same true preferences, so preference reversals within session are due to random error.